 E.L.
-4.4- Financial Condition and Activities Executive Limitations Created/ Amended: June 2016, Modified July 2018 Limitations Monitoring Schedule: Quarterly: Apr, Aug, Oct, Jan
+4.4- Financial Condition and Activities Executive Limitations Created/ Amended: June 2016, Modified July 2018, July 2020, February 2020 Monitoring Schedule: Quarterly: Apr, Aug, Oct, Jan

-4.4.
-With respect to the actual, ongoing financial condition and activities, the CEO will not cause or allow the development of fiscal jeopardy or material deviation of actual expenditures from Board priorities established in Ends policies.
+With respect to the actual, ongoing financial condition and activities, the CEO will not 4.4. cause or allow the development of fiscal jeopardy or material deviation of actual expenditures from Board priorities established in Ends policies.

 - 4.4.1.
 Expend more funds than have been received in the fiscal year to date unless the debt guideline (below) is met. - 4.4.2.
 Incur non-trade debt in an amount greater than can be repaid within 365 days, unless approved by the Board. - 4.4.3.
 Use any Contingency Reserve Funds unless approved by the Board. - 4.4.4.
-Use any funds from the Nordiq Canada Development Fund for operational purposes unless the funds are acquired and approved through the project application process established by the Nordic Canada Development Fund Committee. - 4.4.5.
-Allow payroll and debts to be settled in an untimely manner.
-4.4.6.
-Allow withholding or sales tax payments or other government ordered payments or filings to be overdue or inaccurately filed. - 4.4.7.
+Use any funds from the Safety in Sport Reserve, a protected component of the Contingency Reserve funds, for any purpose other than addressing complaints under the harassment policy and without the express permission of the Board Chair. - 4.4.5.
+Use any funds from the Nordig Canada Development Fund for operational purposes unless the funds are acquired and approved through the project application process established by the Nordic Canada Development Fund Committee. - 4.4.6.
+Allow payroll and debts to be settled in an untimely manner. - 4.4.7.
+Allow withholding or sales tax payments or other government ordered payments or filings to be overdue or inaccurately filed.

+- 4.4.8.
 Make a single purchase or commitment of greater than \$200,000 unless included in the Budget or as may be approved by the Board.
-Splitting orders to avoid this limit is not acceptable. - 4.4.8.
-Acquire, encumber or dispose of real estate. - 4.4.9.
-Allow receivables to be unpursued after a grace period of 45 days.

-- 4.4.10.
-Endanger the Registered Charitable Amateur Athletic Association status of Nordiq Canada. - 4.4.11.
-Operate without providing the Board with a report of the financial variances of actual results from budgeted results at least twice a year. - 4.4.12.
+Splitting orders to avoid this limit is not acceptable. - 4.4.9.
+Acquire, encumber or dispose of real estate. - 4.4.10.
+Allow receivables to be unpursued after a grace period of 45 days. - 4.4.11.
+Endanger the Registered Charitable Amateur Athletic Association status of Nordiq Canada. - 4.4.12.
+Operate without providing the Board with a report of the financial variances of actual results from budgeted results at least twice a year. - 4.4.13.
 Operate without promptly informing the Board of material changes to the financial condition of Nordiq Canada, or material deviation from the Budget or Business Plan.
-Nordiq Canada Board Policy Manual Executive Limitations Final August 2019
+Nordiq Canada Board Policy Manual - Executive Limitations Final